 Lazy Susans work wonders on high shelves in the pantry and other hard-to-reach places.
 The rotating plate makes it easy to find items without having to contort yourself stretching for them.

-Tired of fumbling through drawers to find the right cooking utensil?
+Tired of fumbling through drawers to find your favorite cooking gadget?
 This DIY gives spatulas, whisks and slotted spoons a proper place.
 Screw metal hooks onto the top of a lazy Susan.
 Then, flip it upside down and attach the base to the underside of a kitchen cabinet or hanging shelf.
 Loop your tools through the hooks and you have a nifty carousel that makes it easy to find what you need.

 When it comes to quick, tidy cake decorating, pro bakers turn to turntables.
-You can hack this set-up at home by placing your cake plate on a lazy Susan.
-Whether you’re adding frosting or going for a more elaborate design, a rotating base makes it easy to cover all sides of a cake.
+You can hack this setup at home by placing your cake plate on a lazy Susan.
+Whether you’re adding the crumb coat or putting on the finishing touches, a rotating base makes it easy to cover all sides of a cake.

 Try this with the kids: Create a splatter spin-art cake by giving white frosted cake a whirl on board a lazy Susan.
 While the cake is turning, drizzle on different colored icing.
 You’ll end up with a graffiti-like design that children and teens will go gaga for.
-Find more clever ways to decorate a cake.
+Not sure what kind of cake to start with?
+Here’s a birthday cake recipe for every month.

 Corral Countertop Staples

-Got a host of cooking oils or vinegars stacking up by the stove?
+Got a host of cooking oils and vinegars lingering by the stove?
 Gather them on a lazy Susan.
-I like to use a petite plate here, preferably one whose tray has raised edges or a rubber base, which will help keep your goods from tipping off.
+I like to use a petite plate here, preferably one with raised edges or a rubber base, which will help keep your goods from tipping off.

-Instead of having spices scattered in the cupboard, set them on a lazy Susan.
+Instead of having your essential spices scattered in the cupboard, set them on a lazy Susan.
 Be sure to have the labels facing out.
-If a single row won’t suffice, create a two-tiered lazy Susan by placing an empty can in the center and setting a second lazy Susan on top.
+If a single layer won’t suffice, create a two-tiered lazy Susan by placing an empty can in the center and setting a second lazy Susan on top.
 Use hot glue to adhere the can in place.
+(Or you could purchase a two-tiered model right off the bat.)
 We like to put baking spices on one tier and cooking spices on another, so searching is a snap.

 Organize Under the Sink

 Keep cleaning products organized on a lazy Susan under the sink.
-The rotating tray is ideal for placing large containers you’d rather not haul too far, like vinegar or bleach.
-This trick comes in handy in bathrooms, too; think big bottles of flouride or hair products.
+The rotating tray is ideal for placing large containers you’d rather not haul too far, like bleach or vinegar (that household wonder-worker).
+This trick comes in handy in bathrooms, too; think big bottles of mouthwash or hair products.

 Maximize Your Coffee Station

-If your mug tree is propped up against a wall, its back branches can be difficult to reach.
-Place the tree on top of a lazy Susan to rotate it quickly.
-Consider adding coffee supplies like packets of sweetener or coffee capsules.
+If your mug tree is set against a wall, its back branches can be difficult to reach.
+Place the tree on a lazy Susan so you can rotate it quickly.
+Consider adding coffee supplies like packets of sweetener or coffee capsules to the turntable, too.

 Organize Crafting Supplies